-An alternative to the position of the heat shield shown in (K) would be to make a non-combustible heat shield (M) that meets the following requirements: Must be located exactly 1" bellow the combustible shelf (L).
+An alternative to the position of the heat shield shown in (K) would be to make a non-combustible heat shield (M) that meets the following requirements: Must be located exactly 1" below the combustible shelf (L).
 Must have the same depth as the shelf to be protected.
-Must have at least the same width as the fireplace and must be perfectly centered with the shelf.
+Must have at least the same width as the fireplace and must be perfectly centered on the shelf.

-Wall finish behind the fireplace's faceplate installation.
+7.2.7.4 Wall finish behind the fireplace's faceplate installation.